noleakseu/notary/README.md

     - Slovenian
     - Spanish
     - Swedish
-3. Deploy as a service
+2. Deploy as a service
+3. Replace NTP with NTS